- Trinity College & Wellspring

 Partnership with Trinity-at-Waiake Methodist Church and other churches

-Some specialist block courses are taught at Trinity-at-Waiake Methodist Church, along with intensives and workshops.
+Some specialist e-learning courses are taught at Trinity-at-Waiake Methodist Church.
 Trinity College is committed to lay education available to all Methodist communities through its innovative LiMS programme using video-conferencing and 24/7 online classrooms.

 Trinity College and Professional Development